raheemlawal/Fetcher/README.md

-Fetcher is an app for Apple's Vision Pro that showcases fetching data from a deployed API.
+Fetcher is an app for Apple's Vision Pro that showcases fetching data from a hosted database through a deployed API.

 Running App (in Living Room during Day).